 - Dragon Naturally Speaking (allows your voice commands to use computer and type)

 - Kurzweil 1000 & 3000 (reading, study skill, and writing program for students with disabilities)

 - Duxbury Braille Software (translates print into Braille)

 Location & Contact Info

 Frank Post, Adapted Computer Technology Specialist at (619) 421-6700 x5275

 Homer Lopez, HTC Computer Lab Technician/Alternate Media Specialist or Hong Ho, HTC Instructional Assistant II at (619) 421-6700 x5418.

 We are here to support each of our student’s needs.
 Chat live on Cranium Café by finding an online staff member below.
-To learn more, visit the Virtual Chat webpage.
+To learn more, visit the Virtual Welcome Center.
 Our student service specialists have their hours of availability listed on their profile cards.
 If a team member's hours are not reflective of their availability, they are likely supporting another student.
 We give each of our students the individual attention and time they deserve.
 Thank you for your patience.Video chat with Disability Support Services High Tech Center and Test Proctoring on Cranium Cafe